ypid/seafile-wiki/Seafile-CLI-client.md

 seaf-cli start # start seaf-cli daemon maybe this can or should be added to /etc/rc.local ?
 ```

-1. download a library from a server
+1. Download a library from a server
   1. retrieve the library id by browsing on the server -> it's in the url after `/repo/`
   1. then
 ```sh